Roberto Cofresí: Challenge to the West Indies Squadron

 Guayama mayor Francisco Brenes doubled his patrol.
 Salovi was soon arrested, and informed on his shipmates.
 Hernández Morales led another sloop, intercepting Beagle off Vieques.
 After a battle, the pirate sloop was captured and Hernández Morales was transported to St. Thomas for trial.
 After being sentenced to death, he escaped from prison and disappeared for years.
 According to a St. Thomas resident, on February 12, 1825, the pirates retaliated by setting fire to a town on the island.
 That week, Neptune captured a Danish schooner belonging to W. Furniss (a company based in Saint Thomas) off the Ponce coast with a load of imported merchandise.
 After the assault, Cofresí and his crew abandoned the ship at sea.
 Later seen floating with broken masts, it was presumed lost.
 Some time later Cofresí and his crew boarded another ship owned by the company near Guayama, again plundering and abandoning her.
 Like its predecessor, it was seen near Caja de Muertos (Dead Man's Chest) before disappearing.

 Evading Beagle, Cofresí returned to Jobos Bay; on February 15, 1825, the pirates arrived in Fajardo.
 Three days later John Low picked up a six-gun sloop, Anne (commonly known by her Spanish name Ana or La Ana), which he had ordered from boatbuilder Toribio Centeno and registered in St. Thomas.
+(Note: Anne is frequently referred to as a schooner.)
 Centeno sailed the sloop to Fajardo, where he received permission to dock at Quebrada de Palmas in Naguabo.
 As its new owner Low accompanied him, remaining aboard while cargo was loaded.
 That night Cofresí led a group of eight pirates, stealthily boarded the ship and forced the crew to jump overboard; during the capture, Cofresí reportedly picked $20 from Low's pocket.
 Despite having to "walk the plank", Low's crew survived and reported the assault to the governor of Saint Thomas.
 Low probably attracted the pirates' attention by docking near one of their hideouts; his work on the Beagle rankled, and they were hungry for revenge after the capture of Hernández Morales.
 Low met Centeno at his hacienda, where he told the Spaniard about the incident and later filed a formal complaint in Fajardo.
 Afterwards, he and his crew sailed to Saint Thomas.
 Although another account suggests that Cofresí bought Anne from Centeno for twice Low's price, legal documents verify that the builder was paid by Low.
 Days later, Cofresí led his pirates to the Humacao shipyard and they stole a cannon from a gunboat (ordered by Miguel de la Torre to pursue the pirates) which was under construction.
 The crew armed themselves with weapons found on the ships they boarded.